 - Your Smart TV will automatically connect to your wired network and it is online.

-It is time for you to get some popcorn and drinks, and invite friends over for an evening of movies.
+Now that you have been able to connect your Smart TV to the Internet, it is time for you to get some popcorn and drinks, and invite friends over for an evening of streaming movies.

 Everything You Wanted To Know About Smart TVs